Felipe and Letizia support Spanish enterprises in India

 Yesterday, Prince Felipe met with Indian minister of foreign affairs, Somanahalli Mallaiah Krishna and with the Prime Minister, Manmohan Singh, in his residence.
 Afterwards, he joined the Princess to attend the official Inauguration of Instituto Cervantes in New Delhi, the first Instituto Cervantes in India.

 They also met with the President of India, Pratibha Patil, who had the opportunity to meet the Spanish Royal Family in a state visit she made early this year.
 The President hosted a private lunch for the Prince and Princess at the Rastrapathi Bhawan, the Presidential Palace.

 Felipe and Letizia visited the Mahatma Gandhi Memorial site to lay down flowers.
 The Gandhi memorial is located in a park near Yamuna River, which includes other burial site of Indian rules like Nerhu, Indira Gandhi, and Rajiv Gandhi.

 In the evening the Prince and Princess hosted a reception to the Spaniards living in New Delhi.
 Prince Felipe addressed them with a few warms words of recognition; “For many Indians, Spain is what they see in you, what you represent.
 In this way, they can appreciate, not only the dynamism of a modern and opened Spain that we have forged in these three decades of democracy and freedom, but its vitality and creative force, our virtues as integration, plural, rich and diverse land.”

 To finish their visit the Felipe and Letizia went to the Hyderabad Palace, where the Vice-president of the republic hosted a dinner in their honour.Filed under Spanish Royals

-Tagged Felipe VI, India, Official Visit, President Patil, Queen Letizia.
+Tagged Felipe VI of Spain, India, Official Visit, President Patil of India, Queen Letizia of Spain.